 Source-independent: TRACE input can be created from any source, e.g. from the log files of legacy systems or from a discrete-event simulation model.

-The Y-chart paradigm decomposes a system into an application which is mapped to a platform, fostering reuse.
-Furthermore, it defines a feedback cycle to allow systematic design space exploration (Figure 2).
+The Y-chart paradigm decomposes a system into an application, a platform, and the mapping between them, fostering reuse when one of these parts changes.
+Furthermore, it defines a feedback cycle to allow systematic design-space exploration (Figure 2).
 The Y-chart concepts of application, mapping and platform are realized in TRACE through the decomposition of an activity (e.g. an image-processing computation) into one or more claims on resources for a certain amount of time (e.g. two cores of the CPU and 20 MB of RAM for 50 ms).
 These are the main elements of the execution traces that capture system behavior (star-1 in Figure 2).
-To provide feedback on the system under analysis (star-2 in Figure 2), TRACE provides extensive visualization and analysis of execution traces
+To provide feedback on the system under analysis (star-2 in Figure 2), TRACE provides extensive visualization and analysis of execution traces.

-The TRACE tool helps to gain insights into the system dynamics of all kinds of systems through the visualization and analysis of execution traces (Figure 3).
-TRACE visualizes concurrent activities in a Gantt chart-like view which provides coloring, grouping and filtering options.
+The TRACE tool provides insights into the system dynamics of all kinds of systems through the visualization and analysis of execution traces (Figure 3).
+The TRACE Gantt chart view offers coloring, grouping and filtering options.
 This visualization alone is already very powerful and can bring quick insights into the system dynamics.
-TRACE also provides several analysis methods, which sets it apart from the many other Gantt chart visualization tools.
+TRACE also provides several analysis methods, which sets it apart from other Gantt-chart visualization tools.

-Critical path analysis can be used to detect tasks and resources which are bottlenecks for performance.
+Critical-path analysis can be used to detect activities and resources that are bottlenecks for performance.

-Distance analysis can be used to compare execution traces in regard to structure, e.g. to check a model trace against an implementation trace.
+Distance analysis can be used to compare execution traces with respect to structure, e.g. to check a model trace against an implementation trace.

-MTL checking provides a means to formally specify and verify the properties of execution traces using Metric Temporal Logic.
-It is useful for expressing and checking performance properties, i.e. “the processing latency is 50 ms at most.”
+Runtime verification provides a means to formally specify and verify the properties of execution traces using temporal logic.
+It is useful for expressing and checking performance properties, e.g., “the processing latency is at most 50 ms.”

-The TRACE tool and the underlying concepts are relatively easy to learn, TRACE input is often relatively straightforward to obtain and the application of TRACE has great potential benefits.
+The TRACE tool and the underlying concepts are relatively easy to learn, the TRACE input is easy to use, and the application of TRACE has great potential benefits.

 M. Hendriks, M. Geilen, A.R.B.
 Behrouzian, T. Basten, H. Alizadeh, and D. Goswami.
 “Checking metric temporal logic with TRACE,” in 16th International Conference on Application of Concurrency to System Design (ACSD 2016), Torun, Poland, 2016. doi: 10.1109/ACSD.2016.13